 Taxation of international executives

-If the individual is considered as resident in both countries/territories, the individual remains resident in the country/territory where they have their family and economic links (i.e. center of vital interests).
+If the individual is considered as resident in both countries/jurisdictions, the individual remains resident in the country/jurisdiction where they have their family and economic links (i.e. center of vital interests).
 There is no specific consideration for short-term assignments in Luxembourg.

 No. In presence of an economic employer in Luxembourg, Luxembourg workdays are taxable there from Day 1.